Pepper & Carrot AI-powered flipbook · Part 12 — Building a Knowledge Graph with an LLM: Entity Extraction and a Spoiler-Safe API

 If the seed comes back empty — a wordless action panel, a landscape painting, or pages that haven’t been ingested yet — the route falls back to the full subset rather than returning an empty graph.
 That’s a UX call: most readers’ next action after “empty graph” is “ok then show me the whole world”, and the kind-filter bar is right there in the UI to narrow it again.

 The right_page parameter is a small but load-bearing detail.
-The chat layer from Post 6 reads the page from server-side session state (chat_sessions.current_page), but the world-graph route is per-request — the cursor lives in the URL.
+The chat layer from Post 9 reads the page from server-side session state (chat_sessions.current_page), but the world-graph route is per-request, so the cursor lives in the URL.
 A landscape reader looking at pages 5–6 has seen page 6, so the spoiler cursor is (episode_number, 6); sending only page=5 would gate them out of an entity that debuts on the very page they’re looking at.
 The flipbook passes both pages on landscape spreads; the route uses right_page for the spoiler cursor and [page, right_page] for the focus-mode seed.

 Proving it: 10 tests, in-memory SQLite